 What Are the Benefits of Calcium?

-Calcium has many benefits not related to pregnancy including maintaining bone strength, proper muscle contraction and healthy teeth.
-Calcium also helps the heart, nerve, muscles and other body systems work properly.1
+Calcium has many benefits to the human body, including maintaining bone strength, proper muscle contraction, and healthy teeth.
+Calcium also helps the heart and other body systems work properly.1

-For women who are pregnant calcium supplementation appears to be beneficial for women at high risk of gestational hypertension.3 Calcium supplementation during pregnancy may lead to a reduction in systolic and diastolic blood pressure and preeclampsia.4
+Calcium supplementation appears to be beneficial for pregnant women who are at high risk of gestational hypertension.3 In addition, calcium supplementation during pregnancy may lead to a reduction in systolic and diastolic blood pressure and preeclampsia.4

 How Do I Ensure I’m Getting Enough Calcium?

-Below are some foods high in calcium and the amount you’d need each day to reach the daily recommended intake:
+Below are some foods high in calcium and the amount you’d need to consume each day to reach the daily recommended intake.

-While eating a balanced diet is always recommended, one good way to ensure that you and your baby are getting enough calcium is by supplementing with a vitamin from the Prenate® Vitamin Family, which are specifically formulated to meet the nutritional needs of women who are pregnant or thinking about becoming pregnant.
+While eating a balanced diet is always recommended, one good way to ensure that you and your baby are getting enough calcium is by supplementing with a vitamin from the Prenate® Vitamin Family.
+Prenate® vitamins are specifically formulated to meet the nutritional needs of women who are pregnant or thinking about becoming pregnant.

-The Prenate® Brands contain two different forms of calcium to help in supplementing your calcium in- take during pregnancy:
+Prenate® vitamins contain two different forms of calcium to help in supplementing your calcium intake during pregnancy:

 Calcium Carbonate: Tried and True Form of Calcium

 Calcium carbonate is a common form of calcium that’s found in many supplements and prenatal vitamins.
-Because of its heartburn-reducing benefits, it’s also used in many over-the-counterantacid medications, such as Tums® or Rolaids®.3 In addition to calcium carbonate, several Prenate® vitamins contain calcium formate in the form of FormiCal®.
+Because of its heartburn-reducing benefits, it’s also used in many over-the-counter antacid medications, such as Tums® or Rolaids®.3

 FormiCal®: Absorbable and Bioavailable Calcium Supplement

-Calcium formate, in the form of FormiCal®, is also gentle on the gastrointestinal tract.
-It does not cause gas, bloating or constipation.4 It may be taken with or without food, and is 100% water soluble.4 But perhaps just as importantly, FormiCal® is more efficiently absorbed than calcium citrate or calcium carbonate.5 This means that the calcium consumed in the form of FormiCal® is processed by the body more rapidly and to a greater extent than other forms of calcium supplements.
+In addition to calcium carbonate, several Prenate® vitamins contain calcium formate in the form of FormiCal®.
+FormiCal® is gentle on the gastrointestinal tract.
+It does not cause gas, bloating, or constipation.4 It may be taken with or without food, and is 100% water soluble.4 But perhaps just as importantly, FormiCal® is more efficiently absorbed than calcium citrate or calcium carbonate.5 This means that the calcium consumed in the form of FormiCal® is processed by the body more rapidly and to a greater extent than other forms of calcium supplements.